Skip to menu Skip to content Skip to footer

 The fraught context

-This event unpacks the complexities of modern debate, examining the factors that make discussions challenging.
-We will look at the current socio-political environment as a catalyst for disagreement, emotional intensity, and how misinformation and polarisation is contributing to fraught conversations.
+This podcast unpacks the complexities of modern debate, examining the factors that make discussions challenging.
+It looks at the current socio-political environment as a catalyst for disagreement, emotional intensity, and how misinformation and polarisation is contributing to fraught conversations.

 Speakers